I am intrigued by the number of articles and comments related to press checks, for and against.

 - Be mindful of where you point your gun for obvious reasons when press checking.
 Don’t muzzle yourself, anyone or anything you would not want shot or destroyed if there was an accidental discharge.

 - Practice good trigger discipline, do not allow your finger to fall onto the trigger.
-Avoid tensing your trigger finger against the side of the gun, for the most part it should not be involved in executing the press check.
-For me personally, when I handle any firearm, my trigger finger is straight along side the gun, and angled upward away from the trigger.
+Avoid tensing your trigger finger against the side of the gun.
+For the most part your finger should not be involved in executing the press check.
+When I handle any firearm, my trigger finger is straight along side the gun, and angled upward away from the trigger.
 I also do not press or curl my trigger finger on the side of my weapon, I feel that is asking for an accidental movement that lands the finger on the trigger.

 - When performing a press check, be mindful not to press or pull your slide/bolt so far back that you cycle a round out of the chamber.
 Here is where practicing with your gun unloaded or with dummy rounds would be useful until you find a method of press checking that is safe, effective and does not cycle a round out of the chamber.